Quick Answer

 Set up one forward file now so next season is controlled, not reactive.
 Keep the filed package, election statement, timeline support, account and asset inventory, and any records that may matter for later-year positions.
 Mark all unresolved items for professional review.

-One provided source in this pack was unusable because the document was not found.
-Any threshold-specific or jurisdiction-specific conclusions should remain explicitly unverified until supported by a valid source.
+Any threshold-specific or jurisdiction-specific conclusions should remain explicitly unverified until supported by a valid, current source.

 We covered this in detail in A Guide to the UK's 'Split Year Treatment' for Tax Residency.